Cryptocurrency after death

 • You have significant holdings that could cause family conflict without clear instructions

-• You're concerned about cybersecurity and access to your digital wallets
+• Some people are concerned about cybersecurity and access to their digital wallets.

-• You've never told anyone where your cryptocurrency is stored or how to access it
+• Some people have never told anyone where their cryptocurrency is stored or how to access it.

 What to consider